MeheboobKhan/Convolutional-Neural-Networks/README.md

 # Convolutional-Neural-Networks

-This is a cat-dog classifier built on a convolutional neural network
+This is a cat-dog classifier built on a convolutional neural network Images from Traning Set are taken for training
+Images from Test Set are taken for testing

 Below are the instructions for installing supporting packages